keyagarg/Occultation_Script_Generation_Python/README.md

 Optional.
 Can use -o or --out.
 This sets the path for the output scs file.
 Default will save as YYYYMMDD_174_script.scs and will save in the same location as the program.
 To set a different path, enter .../YYYYMMDD_174_script.scs

-# Notes
-- Need to handle UTC date change errors from SharpCap